 - Allergy eye drops

-These items are dumped in a gallon sized Ziploc bag and thrown in one of our suitcases.
-It can take a while to pack because I tailor it to our destination but it has always come in handy so is well worth it!
+These items are dumped in a gallon-sized Ziploc bag and thrown in one of our suitcases.
+It can take a while to pack because I tailor it to our destination but it has always come in handy so it is well worth it!

-Hope these tips help keep you in your family in optimal health while traveling!
-If you have any tips, please include in the comments below!
+I hope these tips help with how to prevent getting sick while traveling!
+If you have any tips on how to prevent getting sick while traveling, please include them in the comments below!